Supercomputers provide new window into the life and death of a neutron

 One of the study participants is a scientist at the National Energy Research Scientific Computing Center (NERSC).
 The Titan supercomputer is a part of the Oak Ridge Leadership Computing Facility (OLCF).
 NERSC and OLCF are DOE Office of Science User Facilities.

 The work was supported by Laboratory Directed Research and Development programs at Berkeley Lab, the U.S. Department of Energy’s Office of Science, the Nuclear Physics Double Beta Decay Topical Collaboration, the DOE Early Career Award Program, the NVIDIA Corporation, the Joint Sino-German Research Projects of the German Research Foundation and National Natural Science Foundation of China, RIKEN in Japan, the Leverhulme Trust, the National Science Foundation’s Kavli Institute for Theoretical Physics, DOE’s Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program, and the Lawrence Livermore National Laboratory Multiprogrammatic and Institutional Computing program through a Tier 1 Grand Challenge award.
+The conclusions presented are those of the researchers and not necessarily those of the funding agencies.

 Lawrence Berkeley National Laboratory addresses the world’s most urgent scientific challenges by advancing sustainable energy, protecting human health, creating new materials, and revealing the origin and fate of the universe.
 Founded in 1931, Berkeley Lab’s scientific expertise has been recognized with 13 Nobel Prizes.
 The University of California manages Berkeley Lab for the U.S. Department of Energy’s Office of Science.
 For more, visit www.lbl.gov.